DragonSpit/HPCsharp/README.md

 at 918 MegaInt's/second, whereas HPCsharp runs at 5000 MegaInt's/second, with both running on all of the processor cores.

 HPCsharp version of .Sum() eliminated the possibility of overflow exception by using and returning a 64-bit long for all signed integer types (int, short, sbyte).
 Support for unsigned types by .Sum() has been added to HPCsharp, such as uint, ushort, and byte, returning a ulong result.
+To avoid overflow for long and ulong arrays, the option of using a decimal is provided.

 For .Sum() of float arrays, double is returned producing a more accurate summation result.
-To produce an even more accurate summation for float and double, Kahan and Neumaier algorithms have been implemented - serial only to start with.
+To produce an even more accurate summation for float and double, Kahan and Neumaier algorithms have been implemented.

 HPCsharp implements SIMD/SSE and multi-core versions of .Sum() for all built-in numeric data types, except decimal.
 Producing over 5X gain versus Linq .AsParallel() implementation.
 For more details, see blog https://duvanenko.tech.blog/2019/04/23/better-sum-in-c/